Microsoft 365 - Outlook data source

 Finding Azure credentials

-If an application is already created and you need to find the application information to complete the Source Connection step, follow the steps below in the Azure Portal:
+If an application is already created and you need to find the application information to complete the Source Connection step, follow the steps below in the Azure Portal.
+For more information, see relevant Microsoft documentation on the Microsoft site.

-3. In the list of applications, locate your application by filtering or sorting.
+4. In the list of applications, locate and click on your application.The application page displays.

 Limiting application registration access to accounts